atahabaki/smart-search/README.md

-# smart-search
+# Smart Search
-An elegant way to search...
+A web browser extension which is eases the way you search.